HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 #### Comment

-This quicksort doesn't benefit from optimality nor parallelism, so this is basically tests the performance of allocation, pattern-matching and recursion.
+GHC is slightly faster on this test.
+That's because quicksort doesn't benefit from optimality nor parallelism, so this is basically testing the performance of the allocator and pattern-matcher.
+As HOVM matures and gains more micro optimizations, this small difference should disappear.
-GHC is slightly faster.

-TODO: use MergeSort instead
+TODO: use MergeSort instead?

 Binary Tree Sum
 ----------------